Nathaniel H. Felt: Later life

 Later in 1856 Felt married his third and last wife, Mary Louisa Pile.
 He was the father of 17 children.
 In 1858 Felt received a contract to supply grain to Camp Floyd.
 He set up a grain distribution system with locations in Salt Lake City, Nephi, Utah and Ephraim, Utah.
 When President Abraham Lincoln died, Felt served on a committee to honor the president's life.
 Soon thereafter when the Speaker of the United States House of Representatives, Schuyler Colfax, visited Salt Lake City with Massachusetts gadfly reporter Samuel Bowles, Nathaniel H. Felt was one of their hosts.
 Of Felt it was written, "Perhaps the most refined man of our hosts in personal appearance and manners was a Mr. Felt, originally from Salem, Mass.; he lived in a very neat two-story cottage, embowered with trees, and with two or three suggestive front doors."
 The suggestive front doors referred to polygamy as the reason for having more than one front door.

 From 1865 to 1867 Felt served a mission to Great Britain, for part of this time serving as president of the London District.
 From November 1869 to May 1870 Felt served a mission in New England.

 Felt maintained regular correspondence to local newspapers and the Salem Gazette in his hometown.
 His personality tended toward sharing news and opinion through letters; many of which have been saved by the Historians Office of the Church of Jesus Christ of Latter-day Saints and others.
 He crusaded vigorously in favor of the practice of plural marriage after 1854 (including a formal "remonstration" to congress) and he watched political matters closely.
 He was elected several times as either alderman or member of the city council in Salt Lake.
 As he aged his health declined, but he maintained employment as a cashier for ZCMI.
 Felt was an active contributor to Salem's Essex Institute (now Peabody Essex Museum) where several of his donations can be accessed including an 1842 edition of the Book of Mormon and a large patent document from England.
-Nathaniel Henry Felt died on Thursday, 27 January 1887.
+Nathaniel Henry Felt died at his home in Salt Lake City on Thursday, January 27, 1887.

 His 2nd great-grandson is Utah politician F. LaVar Christensen, and 3rd great-grandson is former Major League Baseball player McKay Christensen.